Z-Y-Wu/ZW-/_pages/cv.md

 Education
 ======
-* Ph.D in Geophysics, University of Science and Technology of China, Hefei, 2019-2024
+* Ph.D in Geophysics, University of Science and Technology of China, Hefei, 2024
-* B.S. in Geophysics, China University of Geosciences, Wuhan, 2015-2019
+* B.S. in Geophysics, China University of Geosciences, Wuhan, 2019

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* 2024: Postdoctoral Researcher
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * Github University
+  * University of Science and Technology of China
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Supervisor: Prof. Zhenpeng Su

 Skills
 ======
-* Skill 1
-* Skill 2
+* Data analysis
+* Numerical simulation on the propagation of plasma waves in planetary magnetosphere
   * Sub-skill 2.1
   * Sub-skill 2.2
   * Sub-skill 2.3